asha-lily/Song-lyric-count/README.md

 - "Artist found" : this is displayed if an artist exactly matching the user input is found, or the user selects the artist shown in the previous case.

 “Collecting lyrics...” is displayed whilst all of the artist’s recordings are browsed through and each song title added to a list.
+This can take a while for artists with many songs.

 Next, the average number of songs by the artist is displayed, followed by the option to show statistics.
 A user input is required to select whether or not statistics are shown.